 INDIA IS MADE UP OF DIFFERENT RELIGIONS, CULTURES AND TRADITIONS

-India is made up of many states therefore many different religions and traditions.
-From the deserts in Rajasthan, to the beautiful architecture of the Taj Mahal, to the green tea fields in Kerala there is a little something for everyone.
+India is made up of many states with many different religions and traditions.
+From the deserts in Rajasthan, to the beautiful architecture of the Taj Mahal, to the green tea fields in Kerala there is a little something for everyone in India.
 I found that the love and generosity of people stayed the same.
 It was only their way of greeting that changed.

 Spiritually this country is incredible, the rivers, mountains and animals are all worshipped.
 Temples and Churches are part of the landscape and marigolds decorate the shrines that litter the streets.
 Race and religion don’t divide, Hindu’s celebrate with the Buddhists, Buddhists celebrate with the Christians, neighbours are friends and communities are family.
 Been around the globe’s article about travelling India as a solo black traveller is another excellent example of the countries wonderful hospitality.
 Festivals are plenty, there is always a reason to celebrate and bring people together and some festivals are celebrated by all India’s people as a nation.

 CONTRIBUTIONS TO THE WORLD

-Four of the world’s religions originated from here and ancient practices like Yoga, Meditation and Ayurvedic remedies are all used the western world today.
+Four of the world’s religions originated from here and ancient practices like Yoga, Wellness, Meditation and Ayurvedic remedies are all used the western world today.